Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This is exactly what these videos are for – narrow, deep dives for extra coverage.
 Then there’s the bonus practice work, which is just like it sounds.
 This is simply optional practice sets covering material from that class.

 The second component wrapped around the main course curriculum is the series of CARS workshops.
-Due to the uniqueness of the CARS section, Prep101 offers 12 separate two-hour CARS workshops that are interspersed throughout the length of the course.
+Due to the uniqueness of the CARS section, Prep101 offers 40 hours of dedicated CARS workshops that are interspersed throughout the length of the course.
+This is more than any other leading prep course competitor.

 Like the CARS workshops, these take place throughout the duration of the course, usually set at intervals based on discussion with your MCAT coach.